 The history of literature is full of examples of story sequences in which each individual story is credited to a distinct narrator: Chaucer and Boccaccio should leap to mind; Straparola and Basile are familiar to fairy tale readers; and Eustache Le Noble's 1697 story sequence Le Gage touché even uses parlor games and the practice of redeeming pledges to develop the frame story for its separate stories with separate narrators.
 In all of these, narrators may be interrupted, but the story generally remains theirs to tell.

-Below, de Voyer describes something different: an informal game of collaborative fiction in which each narrator contributes in sequence to the same ongoing story--i.e. a round-robin story, interpreted as a game.
+Below, de Voyer describes instead an informal game of collaborative fiction in which each narrator contributes in sequence to the same ongoing story--i.e. a round-robin story, interpreted as a game.
 He offers advice on how to make the game go well and includes assurances that it is charming, implying he has played it, but whether he has is unclear.
+In the 17th Century and early 18th Century, that game was called the "jeu du Roman, and there are several long examples.

-As his primary example, he points to a 1777 reprint of a 1673 story sequence by François Hédelin, abbé d'Aubignac, an excerpt from which is translated here.
-The story sequence has a frame story in which the characters, tired of their ordinary parlor game penances, arrange to play a game of collaborative fiction, and the story emerging from that game forms a large part of the book.
-However, the book depicts collaborative storytelling in fictional terms, so the concept of an "Interrupted Story" is demonstrated, but its execution seems to be fictionalized.
-The possibility remains that the account here--very similar to the fiction in its particulars--is based on a fiction inspired by parlor games.
+But as his primary example, he points to a 1777 story later translated in an 1819 issue of Blackwood's, that was inspired by the title of a text from 1673--not actually based on its story.
+The story sequence has a frame story in which the characters, tired of their ordinary parlor game penances, arrange to play a game of collaborative fiction, and the story emerging from that game forms a large part of the text.

 Interrupted Stories are one of the most pleasant amusements, provided that the last place falls to a person who has enough wit to be able to form a pleasant and singular dénouement.
 You will find an example of such a game in the Bibliotheque des Romans, volumes of January & March 1777: the story is entitled Les Amoureux de Quimpercorentin.
 He or she who begins a story of this kind must clearly establish the state of the Hero & Heroine of the Romance; make them know each other, and make them fall in love with each other, with some sort of verisimilitude; and then, let him leave them in such embarrassment as he wishes: this will make his successors pull them out of it, or throw them back more and more, until finally the last, who will have loaned the greatest attention to that which the others will have said, during the short space of time that they will have been told not to overspend, finishes the story with a dénouement such as their wit will suggest to them.
 When one knows well how to arrange this little game and if most of the actors are people of wit, it is charming.